 One tip: turn on Airplane Mode while recording or you will likely experience cellular feedback or distortion.

-We are going to focus on iPhone mics that use the lighting port as that is what Apple has used for the most recent iPhone and are likely to continue using, but you’ll also find a few that use the headphone jack.
+We are going to focus on the best iPhone mics that use the lighting port as that is what Apple has used for the most recent iPhone and are likely to continue using, but you’ll also find a few that use the headphone jack.